-3.2 Safety Audit: Onsite.
+4.2 Safety Audit: Onsite.

 At the competition site, an audit team will inspect each entry to ensure that all of the safety requirements have been met and there are no outstanding safety issues.
 The onsite audit team has the final say in regard to permission to compete, regardless of whether a design was previously cleared.
+During the safety audit, teams will be given the opportunity to attach their cube to all the connections.

-4.0 Competition Safety Rules
+5.0 Competition Safety Rules